Faculty and Staff

-He has offered hundreds of workshops, courses and keynote presentations with organizations throughout Canada, US, Australia, Asia and Europe about how to integrate collaborative and narrative practices with socially just principles in order to create accessible and ethical services for people.
-He is noted for his interactive teaching style.
+He has facilitated hundreds of workshops, courses and keynote presentations with organizations throughout Canada, US, Australia, Asia, and Europe and is known for his interactive and engaging teaching style.

-Jim returned to his hometown on Galveston Island, Texas in 2014.
-When he is not writing or teaching he can be found playing music with his friends or boating on the Gulf of Mexico with his partner, children, grandchildren and their dog, Banjo.
+Jim returned to live in his hometown on Galveston Island, Texas in 2014.
+When he is not writing, editing or teaching he can be found playing music with his friends or boating on the Gulf of Mexico with his partner, children and grandchildren.

 Caroline Tremblay M.A., M.S.W.
 LCSW

 Caroline Tremblay is the Co-Director and of JST INSTITUTE.
 She has over 25 years of rich and diverse experience working with people across the lifespan, from youth in crisis to adults and families.
 She has provided services in crisis intervention centers, medical and psychiatric organizations, EAP companies, school settings as well as in a private practice.
 Caroline holds Masters Degrees in Social Work and in Psychology, and is a Licensed Clinical Social Work in the state of Texas (lic. # 60557).

 Throughout her career, Caroline has been committed to a collaborative, strength-based and trauma-informed practice, utilizing approaches such as Solution Focused Brief Therapy, Brief Narrative practices, Motivational Interviewing/ coaching and resilience models.
 She has experience both as a front line clinician and in management/ training capacities.

 Passionate about promoting social justice, inclusion and respect for people’s competencies and self-determination, she is also involved with ethics work as well as in publishing/ writing.
 Her book chapter addresses social justice through narrative practices: Duvall, J. & Tremblay, C. (2015).
 Rosie had wings they could not see: A consultation with Michael White and a woman labelled with a dual diagnosis.
 In Pare, D. &Audet, C. (Eds.), Social justice and counselling.
 Routledge/ Taylor-Francis.